prefix-dev/pixi/docs/reference/pixi_configuration.md

 ```toml title="config.toml"
 default-channels = ["conda-forge"]
 ```
+!!! note
+    The `default-channels` are only used when initializing a new project.
+Once initialized the `channels` are used from the project manifest.

 ### `change-ps1`

 When set to false, the `(pixi)` prefix in the shell prompt is removed.